FarronF/limerick-council-meetings/meetings/2025/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th February 2025.md

 Councillor Collins requested an update on the proposed extension of the footpath from

 Kilcornan Church to the Burial Ground.
-The Senior Executive Engineer, Roads, Traffic--- 4
+The Senior Executive Engineer, Roads, Traffic
+---
+4

 and Cleansing advised this was not an Active Travel project as funding is provided by the